mbj/morpher/README.md

 Examples
 --------

-See specs, Public Evaluator API is stable and there is a 0.0.1 release soon.
+See specs, Public Evaluator API is stable and there are ongoing 0.x.y releases for early adopters.

 Credits
 -------